 Centralise process data

 VLEEMO lacked central management of its wind turbines.
 Incomplete information often resulted in unplanned (and very expensive) downtime.
 When faced with the need for manual intervention, a lack of easily accessible and interpretable data prevented VLEEMO to analyse its wind turbine operations with required depth.
 This resulted in lost opportunities to learn from incidents and problems.
 Their current systems did not suffice, mainly because these systems were not centrally available.
+To solve these issues, they were looking for a user-friendly process historian, offering them a single source of the truth for troubleshooting.

 Improve wind turbine operations